orenafek/SBWT/README.md

-# SBWT
+# SBWT - Sacala Implementation of a Bijective String Sorting Transform
-Scala implementation of BW Transform

 ### By
 * Oren Afek, oren.afek[at]cs.technion.ac.il, 315472589